ccgarant/Resume/For_Flight_Controls.md

 >   - Coordinated, created, and released the SOW & Spec, and reviewed the Supplier QTP & QTR.

 > *General*
-> - Member of the V-22 Hydraulics & Mechanical Controls Engineering group for ~6 years, a group of about ~6 people with a high workload demanding constant priority evaluation, triaging tasks, and working effectively.
+> - Member of the V-22 Hydraulics and Mechanical Flight Controls Engineering IPT  since 2012, a group of about ~6 people with a high workload demanding constant priority evaluation, triaging tasks, and working efficiently and effectively.
 > - Experience working on defense aerospace and helicopter (tiltrotor) triple redundant hydraulic and cockpit mechanical flight control systems.
 > - Cognizant engineer for the fly-by-wire cockpit mechanical flight (pilot) controls system.
 > - Responsible for source controlled feel and drive electromechanical actuators, sensors, and build-to-print parts such as bellcranks, linkages, and dampers.